Alexisgiaco/portfolio/_projects/2025-Crutch-clamp.md

 image: /assets/images/Crutch-clamp-mechanism.png
 ---

-or a class project, we were asked to identify an everyday issue and design a product to solve it.
+For a class project, we were asked to identify an everyday issue and design a product to solve it.
 After interviewing several people, my team and I found that many individuals who use crutches struggle to keep them from falling when seated at a table.

 Our solution was to design a simple, reliable clamp that holds crutches upright when leaned against a table.
 The mechanism consists of a fixed lower block and a sliding upper clamp guided by a hollow channel.
 This upper part is lifted manually and then released, allowing two lateral compression springs to pull it down and generate a clamping force.